Gum Disease Treatment Summerfield

 The presence of advanced gum disease has been associated with higher risks of developing several dangerous cancers, including lung, esophageal, pancreatic, and even breast cancer.

-Silouette of woman with dots marking areas where periodontal disease impacts body
+Silhouette of a woman with dots marking areas where gum disease impacts the body

 Scaling & Root Planing